Nobuteru Taniguchi: Super Taikyu

 Taniguchi began competing in the Super Taikyu series in 2001, winning a total of eight class championship titles since then.
 Early on in his Super Taikyu career, he won a class championship in 2002 and 2005.

+In 2005 he and fellow D1GP driver and close friend Manabu Orido went on to dominate the series ST-1 class driving a Yokohama Advan sponsored Porsche 996 GT3 winning all but the opening round including that year 24 hours of Tokachi with the duo joined by Dominik Schwager for the race.

 He later went on to win a record six back-to-back class championship titles racing for the Petronas Syntium team from 2008 to 2013, driving the BMW Z4 M Coupé and Mercedes-Benz SLS AMG GT3.

 He return for one-off appearance with D'Station Racing for final round of 2023 season driving Aston Martin Vantage GT8R in ST-1 class.
-He is reunited with Manabu Orido whom he partnered when the two win the championship in 2005.
+He is reunited with Manabu Orido for the first time since their championship winning year in 2005.
 The duo win their class after starting from pole position, the two first win together in 18 years.

 Time attack

-He was also a test driver for HKS in 2004 and 2007 where he drove the HKS Time Attack Mitsubishi Lancer Evolution 7 and set a 54.37 second lap time at Tsukuba Circuit (famous for its complexity and focus on cornering skills), and again in 2007, where he drove the all carbon fiber body HKS CT230R Mitsubishi Evolution and set the Tsukuba Time Attack record of 53.589 seconds (video).
+Taniguchi who still works driver for HKS till this day, drove the HKS Time Attack Mitsubishi Lancer Evolution 7 (named the TRB-002) and set a 54.37 second lap time at Tsukuba Circuit (famous for its complexity and focus on cornering skills) before crashing the car during another attempt.
+In 2007, he drove the all carbon fiber body Mitsubishi Evolution which is the same car as the one he drove in 2004 now renamed to the HKS CT230R set the Tsukuba Time Attack record of 53.589 seconds (video).

 Taniguchi and HKS have not limited their racing campaign to Japan.
 In 2005, Taniguchi drove the HKS USA Mitsubishi Evolution in the Car and Driver Super Tuner Challenge against top US manufacturers and drivers.
 Taniguchi beat the nearest competitor by three seconds, and set the day's fastest ¼ mile, 0-60, and road course times.
 In 2006, Taniguchi drove the HKS Speed Source RX-8 in the Grand Am Cup race at Arizona's Phoenix International Raceway and set the fasted qualifying time for any Mazda RX-8.

+He later broke the 50 second barrier with a Toyota 86 named the HKS TRB-003 however the lap is heavily disputed to be counted as record for tuning car due the car using a full racing slicks tires instead of the usual semi-slicks or radial tires.